Aayush360/newrepo1/README.md

 returned back to master after second branching. again some basic editing.
 I think it is now being enhanced as I have added something, yeah! something.
+Again, I wanted to close the issue using the "fixes" keyword.